rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 Furthermore, your items will need to include `file_urls` field with a list of file URLs.
-When files pipeline processes the item, it will download each file into directory you have configured and will set a `files` property with dictionary of original URL and path of downloaded file.
+When files pipeline processes the item, it will download each file into directory you have configured and will set a `files` property with list of dictionaries of original URLs and paths of downloaded files.
 To convert file URL into file name, SHA1 hash is computed on URL and prepended to the original file extension.

 Integration of images pipeline is rather similar.
 You would edit settings.py to add